-- Bachelor’s degree or equivalent in Historical and Geographical studies or related subject such as Philology, Literature, Foreign Languages, Sociology, Anthropology, Global Studies, Social and Political sciences.
+A minimum three-year undergraduate degree (or equivalent) in Historical and Geographical studies or related subject such as Philology, Literature, Foreign Languages, Sociology, Anthropology, Global Studies, Social and Political sciences.

 The entry qualification documents are accepted in the following languages: English / Italian.